isaac-harris/BuildDefence/README.md

 material, perhaps upon retrieving allows to create interspatial portals.

 Make the components of the game modular, efficient and easily expandable

+Use GLFW (Graphics Library Framework) to create an application window to draw in and to handle keyboard, mouse and joystick input.